pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/index.md

 # Pulsar Package Registry

-The Package Registry Frontend Website viewable on [https://web.pulsar-edit.dev](https://web.pulsar-edit.dev/) is the frontend counterpart to the Pulsar Package Registry.
-Allowing an easy way for anyone on any platform to view and browse the packages that are available to install on Pulsar.
+The [Pulsar Package Registry](https://web.pulsar-edit.dev/) is an easy way for anyone on any platform to view and browse the packages that are available to install on Pulsar.

 While the website isn't much more than a wrapper around the actual Pulsar Package Registry API it does serve a few important purposes for Pulsar.